Directions: Read the passage carefully and answer the questions that follow.

 Ans: (a)

-Sol: The passage describes the narrator's actions as follows: "I got up and went to the dresser and slid my hand along it and touched the watch and turned it face-down and went back to bed."
+Explanation: The sequence of actions is given clearly: "I got up and went to the dresser and slid my hand along it and touched the watch and turned it face-down and went back to bed."
+Therefore, after touching the watch he turned it face-down and returned to bed.

 Q4: What comparison does the narrator's father make about Christ?